sungfeliks/Breast-Cancer-Deep-Learning/README.md

 # COMPARISON OF MOBILENETV2 AND EFFICIENTNET-B0 ARCHITECTURES FOR BREAST CANCER CLASSIFICATION

 This repository contains the code and trained models for breast cancer classification using mammography images from the CBIS-DDSM dataset.
 Two architectures are implemented: **MobileNetV2** and **EfficientNet-B0**.
+The Jupyter Notebook was created with Google Colab, so for optimal running, please use Colab.

 ## 🚀 How to Run the Code